brainhubeu/hadron/packages/hadron-oauth/README.md

 ### Configuration

 We will need to provide certain information to `hadron-oauth` before we can proceed with the auth process.
-This information exists in a separate config file, as we need it before the main Hadron config can be loaded.
+This information exists in Hadron's config file.

 ```js
 // oauth.js